0%

 With these practices, GDPR automation becomes more than compliance.
 It’s a system that grows with your startup, reduces risk, and protects customer trust—without slowing innovation.

-GDPR compliance automation isn’t just another tech trend.
+GDPR compliance automation isn’t a trend.
 It’s survival.
-The numbers tell the story: €5.88 billion in fines, workload reductions of 85–97%, weeks turned into minutes.
-Behind every stat is a startup that either figured it out—or didn’t.
+The numbers make that clear: €5.88 billion in fines, workloads cut by 85–97%, weeks of work reduced to minutes.
+Behind every stat is a startup that adapted—or paid the price.

-The tools work.
-Osano, DataGrail, Cookiebot—they automate up to 70% of compliance tasks.
+The tools are proven.
+Osano, DataGrail, Cookiebot automate up to 70% of compliance work.
 The frameworks exist.
-ICO guidelines, lightweight implementations, scalable platforms.
-The pitfalls are known: non-compliant third-party tools, missing consent logs, overreliance on general automation.
+ICO guidance, lightweight setups, scalable platforms.
+The risks are known too—non-compliant vendors, missing consent logs, blind trust in generic automation.

 Automate GDPR compliance, reduce risk, and scale safely — turn regulations into a competitive advantage with UprootSecurity.